Updated March 10, 2021

 This is a challenging and disruptive time for our clients, supporters, and community as a whole.
 Although there are changes to how we deliver our services, MetroWest Legal Services is here to help.

 As a result of the Coronavirus, MWLS has implemented policies and protocols to protect our staff and clients as best we can.
-MWLS staff is working 100% remotely and the physical office is in the process of a phased reopening.
+MWLS staff is working remotely, however, the physical office is in the process of a phased reopening.
 Clients should still contact MWLS by phone or email.
 No walk-ins will be accepted at this time.

 It is our priority to continue meeting the needs of our current and new clients in this challenging time.

 If you need Legal Help

 If you are in need of legal services, please call 508-620-1830 or 1-800-696-1501, or fill in the online intake form.
 Calls will be answered between 10 am and 1 pm on Monday, Wednesday, and Friday, and between 2 pm and 4 pm on Tuesdays and Thursdays.
 Please feel free to leave a message, which will be answered as soon as possible.